GIScience/Jakarta_Thesis_Klipper/README.md

 Define the health amenity types in `settings.yml` > `amenity_osm_values` for which you want to receive an output

 - To execute the calculation, run:

 `python ma_jakarta/scripts/analysis/impact_mobility_access/run_analysis.py first_analysis_choice [second_analysis_choice]`

 where:

-...`first_analysis_choice`: define the desired analysis calculation type, e.g., `impact_maps` or `histogram`
+   `first_analysis_choice`: define the desired analysis calculation type, e.g., `impact_maps` or `histogram`

-...`[second_analysis_choice]`: define optional second analysis calculation type, e.g., `impact_maps` or `histogram`
+   `[second_analysis_choice]`: define optional second analysis calculation type, e.g., `impact_maps` or `histogram`

-...`impact_maps`: flood impact on isochrones and accessed areas with health locations as centre.
+   `impact_maps`: flood impact on isochrones and accessed areas with health locations as centre.
    The spatial difference of each isochrone between the flooded and the normal scenario will be calculated.

-...`histogram`: accessed area size and amount of population with access to health locations for the normal and the flooded scenario will be visualised in a histogram
+   `histogram`: accessed area size and amount of population with access to health locations for the normal and the flooded scenario will be visualised in a histogram

 #### 3.3.
 Supply and demand related access

 - To execute the analysis, run:

 `python ma_jakarta/scripts/analysis/supply_demand.py analysis scenario amenity_type time_range`

 where:

-...`analysis` implements the analysis calculation
+   `analysis` implements the analysis calculation

-...`scenario`: scenario name, e.g., `normal` or `flooded` -> for further analysis step run first for normal and second for flooded scenario
+   `scenario`: scenario name, e.g., `normal` or `flooded` -> for further analysis step run first for normal and second for flooded scenario

-...`amenity_type`: the health location type -> default `hospital`
+   `amenity_type`: the health location type -> default `hospital`

-...`time_range`: the isochrone duration value -> default `300` -> a small value is recommended since differences in local accessibility can be better identified on a small scale
+   `time_range`: the isochrone duration value -> default `300` -> a small value is recommended since differences in local accessibility can be better identified on a small scale

 - To get insights about the data, run:

 `python ma_jakarta/scripts/analysis/supply_demand.py stats column_name percentile_value`

 where:

-...`stats` is the analysis step
+   `stats` is the analysis step

-...`column_name` is the column you want to get insights about, e.g., `pop_area`
+   `column_name` is the column you want to get insights about, e.g., `pop_area`

-...`percentile_value`, e.g., 95: get the 95th percentile
+   `percentile_value`, e.g., 95: get the 95th percentile

 ### This API was tested: